First Epistle to Timothy: Date

+Early surviving manuscripts

+The original Koine Greek manuscript has been lost, and the text of surviving copies varies.

 The earliest known writing of 1 Timothy has been found on Oxyrhynchus Papyrus 5259, designated P133, in 2017.
-It comes from a leaf of a codex which is dated to the 3rd century.
+It comes from a leaf of a codex which is dated to the 4th century (330–360).
+Other early manuscripts containing some or all of the text of this book are: